VAIRIX/stackoverfeeds/README.md

-= Stackoverfeeds
+# Stackoverfeeds

-Stackoverfeeds is a full RoR gem that let you show your Stackoverflow activity in a fancy way with minimal configuration.
+Stackoverfeeds is a full RoR gem that let you show your personal stackoverflow activity in a fancy way with minimal configuration.
 It:

 * Is a full Rails engine
 * Can be added like a gem in your RoR application